micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-3-rashi_en.md

 <b>And the animals of the Levites . . .etc.</b> The animals of the Levites did not redeem the firstlings of the Israelites’ clean (i.e., kosher) animals, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>but [they did redeem] the firstlings of their donkeys.
 And a single sheep belonging to a Levite released numerous of the Israelites’ donkey firstlings.
 The proof is that Scripture counts the extra men, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>but did not count the extra animals.

 ### passuk 46
 <b>And the redemption of the [two hundred and seventy-]three.</b> The firstborn who require redemption among them (the Israelites), these are the two hundred seventy-three extras among them, over and above the Levites.
 From them, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>take five <i>shekolim</i> per head.
-This was the sale price for Yossef, twenty silver [pieces], who was Rachel’s firstborn.
+This was the sale price for Yoseif, twenty silver [pieces], who was Rochel’s firstborn.

 ### passuk 47